PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 }
 ```

-First thing that you changed was that you moved a package that was previous
+First thing that was changed is that we moved a package that was previous
 returned from the module function to the `let-in` block, and assigned it to the
 variable `myNeovimUnwrapped`.
 Instead of it now the module function returns new
 package - a simple shell application.

-In the shell application you defined `runtimeInputs` and passed to it a list
+In the shell application we have defined `runtimeInputs` and passed to it a list
 containing two packages that correspond to the dependency lists specified in the
 previous file.
 These packages are build using `symlinkJoin`.
 It takes the
-provided `paths` and creates symlinks pointing to them.
-All symlinksa are
+provided `paths` and creates symlinks pointing to them, all together in one
-bundled together into one package.
+package.
+So it's one package that aggregates other packages through symlinks.

-{{ tip(tip="And here occures the mysterious bug mentioned earlier.
-For some
+{{ tip(tip="Here occures the bug mentioned earlier.
+For some reason,
-reason, `symlinkJoin` fails to create properly all symlinks if both
+`symlinkJoin` fails to create properly all symlinks if both dependencies -
-dependencies - typescript server and lazygit - are defined together.
-Some links
+typescript server and lazygit - are defined together.
+Some links will be missing
-will be missing in the resulted package.
+in the resulted package.

-{% todo() %} Which one, check when testing {% end %}

-What is the rule for the mixture of the dependencies that manifests this bug I
+I don't know what is the reason that some packages are incompatible.
+That's also
-have failed until now to discover.
-That's also why I have not yet opened a bug
+why I have not yet opened a github issue for it.
+The naive and rough guess is
-for it.
-The naive and rough guess is that `nodePackages.*` can't be mixed with
-other 'root' packages.") }}
+that `nodePackages.*` can't be mixed with other 'root' packages.") }}

-Back to our shell application.
-It is called a
+The shell application we have defined is called a
 [wrapper](https://nixos.wiki/wiki/Nix_Cookbook#Wrapping_packages), and it allows
 us to enrich the original unwrapped application.
 In our case packages in the
 `runtimePaths` paths will be added to `PATH` environment vairable, and therefore